- What is Plusnet Fibre?

 What does it cost?

-Note: your broadband and telephone won't work for a short while, this is whilst the engineer is connecting your service.
+Note: On the go live day your broadband and telephone won't work for a short while; this is whilst the engineer is connecting your service at the green cabinet.

-An engineer carries out work at the telephone exchange and green cabinet before arriving at your property.
+An engineer may carry out work at the telephone exchange and green cabinet.

 Can I use my own extension cable(s)?